Oftentimes, “Not-to-do” lists are more effective than to-do lists for upgrading your daily efficiency.

 3. Don’t Agree to Meetings/Calls With No Agenda or Time

 If the desired outcome is defined clearly with a stated objective and agenda listing topics/questions to cover, no meeting or call should last more than 30 minutes.
-Think of how the structure of your classes or workouts go.
-They vary slightly but have a clear range.
+Think of how the structure of your classes or workouts.
+They vary slightly but have a clear order.
 Apply this structure elsewhere.
 Request meeting info in advance so you can “maximize the time together.”

 You’re one person and you can’t do it all, nor should you want to.
 Appoint someone to handle member management and communications.
 One head coach to handle programming and the schedule.
 It would be a good goal to get to the point where you’re at a point where you don’t have to ‘approve’ anything on the day-to-day operations side.